originphp/website/source/docs/models.md

 ## Updating a single column

-If you need to just update one column, note that no validation checks or callbacks will be triggered when using `updateColumn`.
+You can also update a single column in the table, note that no validation checks or callbacks will be triggered when using `updateColumn`.

 ```php
     $this->Article->updateColumn(1024,'title','New Article Title');